MonetDB/MonetDB-PHP/protocol_doc/README.md

     Xreply_size 200

+Using the `reply_size` command or a `LIMIT` clause are not the same.
+With `reply_size` the full data set is rendered and stored on the server, but only chunks of that data will be returned to the client.
+While `LIMIT` results in a different query optimization and execution, and the server won't store a complete result set.

 Please see the command format in chapter [Commands and queries in a nutshell](#4-commands-and-queries-in-a-nutshell).

 Then for each remaining chunk of data, you need to execute the `export` command.
-Example for requesting the rows 400-599 from the query with ID 2:
+Example for requesting the rows 400-599 from the result set with ID 2:

     Xexport 2 400 200